On-premises data gateway

 Sign in account

 Users sign in with either a work or school account.
 This account is your organization account.
 If you signed up for an Office 365 offering and didn’t supply your actual work email, it may look like firstname.lastname@example.org.
 Your account is stored within a tenant in Azure Active Directory (AAD).
 In most cases, your AAD account’s UPN will match the email address.

 Windows Service account

 The On-premises data gateway is configured to use NT SERVICE\PBIEgwService for the Windows service logon credential.
 By default, it has the right of Log on as a service, in the context of the machine that you are installing the gateway on.
 The account is not the same account used to connect to on-premises data sources.
 The account is also not the work or school account that you sign in to cloud services with.

 If you selected personal mode, you configure the Windows service account separately.

 If you encounter authentication issues with your proxy server, try changing the Windows service account to a domain user or managed service account.
 For more information, see proxy configuration.

 The gateway creates an outbound connection to Azure Service Bus.
 It communicates on outbound ports: TCP 443 (default), 5671, 5672, 9350 through 9354.
 The gateway does not require inbound ports.

-It is recommended that you whitelist the IP addresses, for your data region, in your firewall.
+It is recommended that you add the IP addresses to an allow list, for your data region, in your firewall.
 You can download the Microsoft Azure Datacenter IP list, which is updated weekly.
+Alternatively you can obtain the list of required ports by performing the Network port test on the on-premises data gateway application.
 The gateway will communicate with Azure Service Bus using the IP address along with the fully qualified domain name (FQDN).
 If you are forcing the gateway to communicate using HTTPS it will strictly use FQDN only, and no communication will happen using IP addresses.

 The IP Addresses listed in the Azure Datacenter IP list are in CIDR notation.
 For example, 10.0.0.0/24 does not mean 10.0.0.0 through 10.0.0.24.
 Learn more about the CIDR notation.